mikesplore/Uni-Connect/README.md

   - Shows a loading indicator if the data for the current tab is still being fetched.

 ## Summary
-The `CourseContent` composable effectively manages and displays various aspects of a course's content, providing a tabbed interface for users to easily navigate between announcements, assignments, timetables, and other details.
+The `ModuleContent` composable effectively manages and displays various aspects of a module's content, providing a tabbed interface for users to easily navigate between announcements, assignments, timetables, and other details.
 It uses ViewModels to handle data fetching and observes loading states to update the UI dynamically.

 # AnnouncementsItem Composable

-The `AnnouncementsItem` composable displays a list of course announcements and provides an option to add new announcements.
+The `AnnouncementsItem` composable displays a list of module announcements and provides an option to add new announcements.
 It leverages various UI components and state management to provide an interactive user experience.

 ## Key Components